 - This involves an integrated team process in which a design team representing all disciplines (interior design, architecture, engineering, construction, etc.) and all affected stakeholders (clients, community participants, etc.) work together. - This involves exposure to allied disciplines and the language and terminology used by those disciplines.
-This could be evidenced in multi-disciplinary projects, a professional practice or business course, internship experiences, guest lecturers or speakers, etc. - Examples could include shared building information modeling, groupware technology, such as scheduling an budgeting software; and collaborative software, such as video conferencing or white boarding. - Examples could include aligning individual personality traits and skills with leading or contributing roles on a team. - Examples could include engaging in multi-disciplinary team projects and/or involving experts from other disciplines throughout a project.
+This could be evidenced in multi-disciplinary projects, a professional practice or business course, internship experiences, guest lecturers or speakers, etc. - Examples could include shared building information modeling; groupware technology, such as scheduling and budgeting software; collaborative software, such as video conferencing or white boarding; construction administration software; and workshare software. - Examples could include aligning individual personality traits and skills with leading or contributing roles on a team. - Examples could include engaging in multi-disciplinary team projects and/or involving experts from other disciplines throughout a project.
 Disciplines may be within or outside of the built environment.